Geospatial Data Science in Python

 # Dropoffs using a categorical color map

-= top5_features.hvplot.scatter(
+dropoffs = top5_features.hvplot.scatter(

 )

-* dropoffs * gv.tile_sources.CartoDark pickups
+pickups * dropoffs * gv.tile_sources.CartoDark

 /Users/nhand/mambaforge/envs/musa-550-fall-2023/lib/python3.10/site-packages/holoviews/operation/datashader.py:297: SettingWithCopyWarning: